wso2-extensions/identity-tools-cli/docs/cli-mode.md

 ### ImportAll Command
 The ```importAll``` command can be used to import all resources of all supported resource types from a local directory to an Identity Server.
 ```
-iamctl importAll -c <path to the env specific config folder> -i <path to the local directory>
+iamctl importAll -c <path to the env specific config folder> -i <path to the local input directory>
 ```
 Use the ```--help``` flag to get more information on the command.
 ```